 A web conference is a visual meeting between two or more participants in different locations using online conferencing technology.
 Webinars and webcasts are types of web conferences.
 When combined with a teleconferencing service, web conferencing makes for an efficient and cost-effective method of hosting a meeting.

 In addition to the visual and interactive aspect of the web conference, hosts and guests still need to verbally communicate.
 You can guarantee high-quality audio by dialling into a teleconferencing service as well.

-- VOIP: Some web conferencing programs allow you to also access audio over internet technology.
-This means that as well as sharing documents you can also talk via the computer.
-(Be careful here, everyone needs the appropriate headset, be able to access VOIP, and the quality can be lower then using the telephone lines)
+Some web conferencing programs allow you to access audio via the internet.
+This means that as well as sharing documents on your screen you can also talk via the computer.
+Everyone needs to have an appropriate headset and have a decent internet connection to access VOIP.

-- Host: The host of a web conference is the person who is organising the meeting.
-They are the person responsible for setting up the web conference in the appropriate format (is it a web meeting or seminar, or a webinar) and sending out the invitations.
+The host of a web conference is the person who is organising the meeting.
+They are the person responsible for setting up the web conference in the appropriate format (is it a webinar, webcast or simple web meeting?) and sending out the invitations.
 They are usually the person who is responsible for the businesses unique codes.

-- Guests: Are any participants that have been invited to the web conference.
-They are provided a guest code (from the host) and the meeting details.
-They simply dial into the audio and access the conference on their computer.
+Guests are any participants that have been invited to attend the web conference by the host.
+They are provided with the meeting details, the dial-in numbers and a guest code.
+They simply dial into the audio conference and access the web conference via their computer.

-Now that you have a better understanding of the basics, read more about how web conferencing and virtual meetings can enhance your business.
-Read our whitepaper Virtual Meetings to enhance communication, collaboration and savings, that is free to download.
+Now that you have a better understanding of the basics, learn more about how web conferencing and virtual meetings can enhance your business efficiency and productivity.